Fired UPS worker kills two supervisors, self, in Alabama shooting

 At least a dozen others were present in the building at the time of the shooting, but no one else was wounded, police said.

-A group of grief counsellors could be seen entering the UPS facility on Tuesday afternoon.
+A group of grief counselors could be seen entering the UPS facility on Tuesday afternoon.

 UPS confirmed the incident and said it was cooperating with police.